 Like many states, New York State generally has a statute of limitations—or deadline—to file a medical malpractice case.
 According to New York Civil Practice Law & Rules §214-a, if a person suffers an injury as a result of a health care provider’s negligence, they typically have two and a half years from the date of the accident to file a lawsuit in court.

-Often, cases that are filed after the statute of limitations deadline may be dismissed by the judge, thus taking away the injured plaintiff’s ability to pursue compensation.
+Judges often dismiss cases filed after the statute of limitations deadline, preventing plaintiffs from seeking compensation.
 A medical malpractice attorney in Troy could help a potential plaintiff ensure they file their case well in advance of this deadline.

 Contact an Experienced Troy Medical Malpractice Attorney